 Another part of the first season I found to be refreshing and captivating was Yakumo and Miyokichi’s relationship.
 Usually in romance anime, relationships are either lovey-dovey or they’re both unbelievably awkward around each other.
 Rakugo makes their relationship compelling, mature, and quiet, yet ever-present.
 I loved the handling of this aspect of the show.
 This kind of continued with this season.
 The same dynamic was kept in place, but Yotaro was just a more loud character who wears his emotions on his sleeve, so it’s natural that it would be different, but I’d say of the 2, I prefer the former.

 This also brings me to my only other main complaint of the show.
 In the first season, I just liked the characters more.
-Not necessarily how they’re written, I love the aspects of them all, but my views are best reflected in the Rakugo they perform.
+Not necessarily how they’re written, I love the aspects of them all, but my views are best demonstrated in the Rakugo they perform.
 Sukeroku’s was informal, fast, yet strong and clear, while Yakumo’s is dignified, deliberate, and refined.
 To me, Yotaro’s personality and his Rakugo seemed loud, a bit goofy, and sometimes unpleasant to listen to.
 This was only rarely, but I sometimes would just wish he would stop talking.
 That being said, Kontasu is one of my favorite characters in the show and I thought old Yakumo is just as good as young Yakumo.
 Also, the story of Yotaro’s past interfering with his career was a good conflict of the show.

 Rakugo is a show about art, so it’s only natural that its art direction be some of the best I’ve ever seen.
 Perfectly set the mood in every scene, managed to blend traditional traditions in a modern world in a clean, appealing way.
 My desktop background is even a screenshot I took from the show, that’s how impressed I was.
 On a similar note, I am continuously impressed with the OP and EDs in this show.
 They’re perfectly reflective of the show.
 I feel like the video itself for the OP in the second season reveals a lot about the plot, so if you’re trying to go in blind, consider skipping watching the OP.